 Configuration

-The first match wins.
-TypeScript configs are loaded via tsx so you can use ESM import syntax freely without a separate transpile step — tsx is registered automatically when a .ts config is detected (and silently skipped if not installed, in which case stick to a .js config).
+TypeScript configs are loaded via tsx so you can use ESM import syntax freely without a separate transpile step — tsx is registered automatically when a .ts config is detected (and silently skipped if not installed, in which case use a .js config).

 The defineConfig shape